How to use this guide

-This guide aims to help you understand what your employee is experiencing and points out ways that you can support them.
-It provides practical tips to minimise the impact on your organisation and all individuals concerned.
+This guide aims to help you understand what your employee is experiencing and points out ways you can support them.
+It provides practical tips to minimise the impact on your organisation and all the individuals concerned.

 You may want to consider integrating some of the messages found in this guide into training for managers.
-This could also be helpful for dealing with other long-term conditions.
-See our list of useful Macmillan resources and training tools for employers| and employees|.
+This could be helpful for dealing with other long-term conditions as well as cancer.
+See our list of useful Macmillan resources and training tools, including e-learning for line managers.

-If you have a health and well-being policy or a policy for long-term conditions, you may want to revisit it in light of this guide.
-You may even wish to implement a cancer-specific policy.
-Alternatively, your organisation may have broader policies that can be applied to people with cancer and/or carers.
-You can also access Macmillan’s Cancer policy template [Word, 118kb]|.
+If you have a health and well-being policy, or a policy for long-term conditions, you may want to revisit it in light of this guide.
+You may also wish to introduce a cancer-specific policy.
+Alternatively, your organisation may have broader polices that can be applied to people with cancer and/or carers.
+You can also access Macmillan’s Cancer policy template [Word, 118kb] on our website.